 Plan prices and offerings change regularly in response to competition, but that said, there were still plans from the previous month being shown in store, and the differences were negligible.

 I could get six times the amount of data at the same cost as Fi (plus a local Albanian number, and likely better LTE coverage) for the same price.
 Decision made.

 The setup and checkout process at the Vodafone store was painless.
 The SIM card was free, and I even got to pick my phone number.
 They handed me a stack of new, sealed SIM card packs, each with a sticker with the corresponding number attached, to choose between.

-I did need my passport, as a US driver’s license or Global Entry ID card wouldn’t suffice.
+I needed my passport, as a US driver’s license or Global Entry ID card wouldn’t suffice.
 I also had to sign a piece of paper from the carrier, written in Albanian.

 Kiosks are available in each store for topping up, and you can also use them to add incremental voice/text/data if you run out before your package expires.